-Forte funds research through a number of different types of grants.
+Forte funds research through a number of different types of grants, divided into five support forms.
 Some of these are intended to strengthen research environments in the long-term, others aim to promote the career development and knowledge exchange of researchers.

-On this page, you will find some brief information about our various types of grants.
+On this page, you will find some brief information about our support forms and grant types.
 Under Open calls you can see which calls are open right now.

 The majority of Forte’s funding is distributed through project grants.
 These are usually two to three years in lenght, and should contribute to increased knowledge of an identified issue.
 The grant amounts may vary between calls.
 In 2020, the average grant amount was SEK 4.1 million.